logo

 NEMEA: A Framework for Network Traffic Analysis

-Tomas Cejka (CESNET & CTU in Prague, FIT, Czech Republic); Václav Bartoš (CESNET); Marek Svepes and Zdenek Rosa (CESNET, Czech Republic); Hana Kubatova (CTU in Prague, Czech Republic)
+Tomas Cejka (CESNET z. s. p. o. & CTU in Prague, FIT, Czech Republic); Václav Bartoš (CESNET); Marek Svepes and Zdenek Rosa (CESNET, Czech Republic); Hana Kubatova (CTU in Prague, Czech Republic)

 Mini-Conference Session 3